nialdaly/qa-app/README.md

 *Despite being relatively unaffected by the embargo, the UK nonetheless faced an oil crisis of its own - a series of strikes by coal miners and railroad workers over the winter of 1973–74 became a major factor in the change of government.
 Heath asked the British to heat only one room in their houses over the winter.
 The UK, Germany, Italy, Switzerland and Norway banned flying, driving and boating on Sundays.
 Sweden rationed gasoline and heating oil.
 The Netherlands imposed prison sentences for those who used more than their ration of electricity.*

 ### Question
-*åWhich country was not badly hit by the embargo?*
+*Which country was not badly hit by the embargo?*

 ## Getting Started
 A `config.js` file containing the API Gateway and Cognito details can be created at the root of the `src` directory.
 The `config.js` file should contain the following code: